Fitzgearld History, Family Crest & Coats of Arms

 Early Notables of the Fitzgearld family (pre 1700)

-(1612-1660), known as the "Fairy Earl", for no...
-Another 43 words (3 lines of text) are included under the topic Early Fitzgearld Notables in all our PDF Extended History products and printed products wherever possible.
+Another 72 words (5 lines of text) are included under the topic Early Fitzgearld Notables in all our PDF Extended History products and printed products wherever possible.

 Fitzgearld Settlers in United States in the 18th Century

 - Thomas Fitzgearld, who arrived in Boston, Massachusetts in 1765

 Related Stories +

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.

 - ^ Smith, George (ed), Dictionary of National Biography.
 London: Smith, Elder & Co., 1885-1900.
 Print

 - ^ O'Hart, John, Irish Pedigrees 5th Edition in 2 Volumes.
 Baltimore: Genealogical Publishing Company, 1976.
 Print.
 (ISBN 0-8063-0737-4)